dmenezesgabriel/js-adventure-land-game/README.md

 - Not different of most RPGs _mages_ and _warriors_ are the easiest `classes` to start;
 - The majority of the game functions can and should be accomplished by code.
 You can do this clicking the tab on the top right corner that says _CODE_;
 - Do the beginner Tutorial at the start of the game;
+- You can also serve your code via `Gitub Pages`

 ## Terminal clients